Information for security presentations

 - All WMU and personally owned computers, which connect to WMU's network, must have anti-virus software where definition files are current and routinely updated in order to prevent damage or compromise to applications, data, files, and/or hardware.

 - Use caution when opening email attachments for file types such as .ZIP or .EXE which are known to load malicious software that could compromise your system and data.
+DO NOT open attachments in an email message if you do not recognize the sender or if you were not expecting a message with such attachments.

 - Faculty should have students turn in course work and access it through the e-learning system.
 If there is a need to keep electronic copies they should be encrypted and/or stored on secure servers.